 - Better Sport performance

-Improving your power is important because it will help you become faster; not just in exercising, but in everyday life.
+Improving your power is important because it will help you become more explosive and become faster; not just in exercising, but in everyday life.
 You will be able to jump, run higher, faster and move with explosiveness.
 You will develop better balance and coordination, and have a better reaction time, (which, like the increased speed, can also be helpful in everyday situations, like being able to catch yourself after tripping and not falling, etc.) You will also have an increased sports performance.
-Explosive power can help in so many aspects of life.
+Become more explosive can help in so many aspects of life.